Bersohn and Bauman Children's Hospital, Warsaw: History

 The idea to build a hospital to treat Jewish children was born in the early 1870s.
 In 1873 two families: Majer and Chaja Bersohn and their daughter Paulina Bauman together with her husband Salomon bought the land for the construction of the hospital.
 Initially, the facility was intended for 27 children.
 The hospital was built in the area between two parallel streets: Sienna and Śliska (hence the double address).
 Thanks to the families’ financial support, the entire hospital complex, designed by Artur Goebel, was built in 1876-1878.
 The first chief physician of the hospital was Ludwik Chwat.

 Between 1905 and 1912, Janusz Korczak worked in the hospital as a pediatrician.

+World War I

 During the First World War, the financial situation of the hospital changed dramatically, due to the fact that the testamentary and founding provisions were devalued.
 In 1923 the facility was closed down.
 The situation changed after numerous interventions of doctor Anna Braude-Heller, thanks to whom hospital buildings that belonged to the Bersohn and Bauman Foundation Board were taken over by the Society of Friends of Children in 1930.

 Soon, efforts were made to expand the hospital complex, which was financed by the Warsaw Jewish Community and the American Jewish Joint Distribution Committee.
 After the enlargement the hospital had 150 beds.

+World War II

 At the outbreak of the war, the hospital had about 250 hospital beds.
 The buildings did not suffer any damage during the defense of Warsaw.
 In November 1940, the hospital was incorporated into the Warsaw Ghetto.
 German authorities appointed Wacław Konieczny from Inowrocław as the hospital administrator.